• Skip to primary navigation

 Tips for this recipe

-• Chill for Best Results: Allow the fudge to cool and set in the refrigerator for a few hours or overnight for the best consistency.
+• Chill long enough – Let the fudge set in the fridge for a few hours for clean slices and perfect texture.

 Storage instructions